 Taking a call?
 Stick to your phone’s microphone

-The JBuds Air earbuds are great for working out
+The JLab JBuds Air earbuds are good for working out

 These aren’t just gym-appropriate, though; running outside with these earbuds in is a delight since their shape isn’t conducive to wind noise — that wind tunnel effect that happens with certain earbuds.
 That said, the earbuds isolate noise well, so you’re going to want to keep to the sidewalks and designated paths to stay safe.

-Battery life is about average for a pair of true wireless earbuds.
+Battery life is below average for a pair of true wireless earbuds.
 Upon subjection to a constant 75dB(SPL) output, our objective testing measured a 3.07-hour playback time.
-While this isn’t remarkable for truly wireless earbuds, it’s sufficient for most of our commutes and workouts.
+While this isn’t remarkable, it’s sufficient for most of our commutes and workouts.
 And running out of juice isn’t a huge worry since the 500mAH charging case provides an additional 10 hours of battery life.

 For the sake of consistency during testing, all songs will be discussed through the lens of the JLab balanced EQ preset.
 For the record, switching from balanced or signature to bass boost makes a huge difference, but alternating between balanced and signature is harder to differentiate especially when passively listening.
 Signature, however, amplifies the bass and treble frequencies while balanced attempts a more neutral-leaning reproduction.

-In Pynk by Janelle Monae, the song opens with a synthesized bass line coupled with snapping, and the low-end is emphasized — although not terribly so — from the get-go.
-Comparing the JBuds Air to the Sony WF-SP700N, the former produces less clarity than the latter because of auditory masking.
+In Pynk by Janelle Monae, the song opens with a synthesized bassline coupled with snapping, and the low-end is emphasized — although not terribly so — from the get-go.
+Comparing the JBuds Air to the Sony WF-1000XM3, the former produces less clarity than the latter because of auditory masking.

 A clear example of how the bass emphasis impacts the midrange frequencies is anytime that Monae sings the word “pink.”
 If you want to hear this in succession, skip ahead to 0:21.
 Each time Monae sings “pink” her the “-nk” consonant sounds (/ŋk/) are masked by the bass.